A counterexample to the Conjecture of Ankeny, Artin and Chowla: Related problems and conjectures

 Now let $L=K$ be a real quadratic number field.
-Then $\min\Delta(\mathcal{O})\leq 2$ (see \cite{Re23}).
-We say that $\mathcal{O}$ is {\it unusual} if $\min\Delta(\mathcal{O})=2$.
+Then $\min\Delta(\mathcal{O})\leq 2$ (see \cite{Re23}) and $\mathcal{O}$ is called {\it unusual} if $\min\Delta(\mathcal{O})=2$.
 Unusual orders have been completely characterized in \cite[Theorems 2.9 and 4.4]{Re23} and it was shown in \cite[Example 3.2]{Re23} that unusual orders do exist.
-In some situations (see \cite[Proposition 2.4 and Theorem 2.5]{Re24}), it is possible to connect unusual orders to the condition $d\mid y$.
+It is possible to connect unusual orders to the condition $d\mid y$ (see \cite[Proposition 2.4 and Theorem 2.5]{Re24}).
 But apart from $d=5374184665$, we do not know if any of these situations can actually occur.
 This leads us to the following open problem.